sbepstein/unity_integration/README.md

  - Set the provisioning profile for your XCode project

  - Close the XCode project and then double click on `pods.command` in the newly created project directory.
+This command installs all necessary cocoapods and opens the newly created `.xcworkspace` file.

 ## Notes:
  - To build this project in version 9.3 beta of XCode, you will need to append the `-beta` suffix to the package version.
 For example: `s.source = { :git => 'https://github.com/jidomaps/jido_pods.git', :tag => 'v0.1.6' }` to: